8 Main Street Amherst, MA 01002 ·

 - Wednesday, December 4th at 7:00pm (Reading)

-from his recent book, Mary Toft; or, The Rabbit Queen
+will read from his new book, Mary Toft; or, The Rabbit Queen

 .
 Palmer has now published two books.
 His first novel, The Dream of Perpetual Motion